Runemarks: Reception

 Critical reception for Runemarks has been mostly positive.
+Publishers Weekly gave it a starred review, saying: "Playing fast and loose with Norse mythology, (Harris) creates a glorious and complex world replete with rune-based magical spells, bickering gods, exciting adventures and difficult moral issues."
 The Guardian praised the novel, stating it "has a narrative nonchalance which just about evens out its ponderous infrastructure."
 The SF Gate wrote that Runemarks "comes up short in terms of thematic rigor and depth of imagination" but that it also "delivers an adventure that will please a wide array of readers".